ammarahm-ed/react-native-mmkv-storage/README.md

 > Learn how to build your own module with JSI on my [blog](https://blog.notesnook.com/getting-started-react-native-jsi/)

+## 0.9.0 Breaking change

+Works only with react native 0.71.0 and above.
+If you are on older version of react native, keep using 0.8.x.

 ## Features

 ### **Written in C++ using JSI**